 • In our Hospital School we encounter young people who are electively home educated.
-In these cases we will check they are known to the Suffolk County Council Elective Home Education Team (home-education-ehe-educating-your-child-at-home/) or similar team in the area in which they live to enable them to carry out their duties to establish and maintain contact with families educating their children at home and to offer parents appropriate advice and support in the best interests of their children.
+In these cases we will check they are known to the Suffolk County Council Elective Home Education Team their duties to establish and maintain contact with families educating their children at home and to offer parents appropriate advice and support in the best interests of their children.